-With respect to Plaintiffs' claim for unjust enrichment, Defendants did not accept and retain the improper distribution under circumstances that made it inequitable for Defendants to retain it without paying the value thereof until Defendants were notified by Ms. Smith that they received improper distributions and refused to return them.
+With respect to Plaintiffs' claim for unjust enrichment, Defendant did not accept and retain the improper distribution under circumstances that made it inequitable for Defendant to retain it without paying the value thereof until Defendant was notified by Ms. Smith that she received improper distributions and refused to return them.
 See AMP Servs.
 Ltd. v.
 Walanpatrias Found., 73 So.
 3d 346, 350 (Fla.
 4th DCA 2011) ("The elements of an unjust enrichment claim are 'a benefit conferred upon a defendant by the plaintiff, the defendant's appreciation of the benefit, and the defendant's acceptance and retention of the benefit under circumstances that make it inequitable for him to retain it without paying the value thereof.""); see also Banks v.
 Lardin, 938 So.
 2d 571, 574 (Fla.
 4th DCA 2006) (holding that a claim for unjust enrichment accrues when the last element constituting a cause of action occurs.).

-Similarly, Defendants were not required to return the improper distributions to the Partnerships in good conscience until it received the demand letter from Ms. Smith.
+Similarly, Plaintiffs' money had and received claim accrued in November 2012 because Defendant was not required to return the improper distributions to the Partnerships in good conscience until she received the demand letter from Ms. Smith.
 Calhoun v.
 Corbisello, 100 So.
 2d 171, 173 (Fla.
 1958) (stating cause of action for money had and received as "the recovery of money which the appellees, in good conscience, should pay to appellant.")

-Further, because the Partnerships were incapable of bringing a claim against themselves until after the Conservator's appointment, it is unlikely that the Court will find the delay in demanding the return of money to be unreasonable.
+Further, because the Partnerships were incapable of bringing a claim against themselves until after the Conservator's appointment, there was no delay in demanding the return of money, or commencing action against the Defendant, and any dispute as to the delay in seeking the return of those funds weighs in favor of denying Defendant's motion for summary judgment.